-Four pillars for designing a small bathroom layout
+Four pillars of design for small bathroom layouts

 There are four basic criteria a bathroom layout should be built on.
 We’ll apply them in a small bathroom, just over three square meters.
-Space has good proportions and thus we are able to arrange the pieces so that it is more comfortable and feels more spacious.
+The pace has good proportions, so we are able to arrange the pieces so that it is more comfortable and feels more spacious.

-Align your ducks in a row.
+Get your ducks in a row.
 And by ducks, I mean heavy bathroom pieces: the toilet, the sink, and the shower or bathtub.
-The new distribution visually orders the space, allowing us to perceive it in all its magnitude, albeit the small size.
-This arrangement also generates a natural flow within which makes it more comfortable.
+The new distribution visually orders the space, allowing us to perceive it in all its magnitude, even with its small size.
+This arrangement also generates a natural flow, making it more welcoming and comfortable.

-If you look at the first small bathroom floor plan, you can see three very small spaces, one of them really useless.
-Notice in the second bathroom floor plan how all spaces have unified by aligning the pieces, creating one large pathway used to access all the fixtures in a much more comfortable and functional way.
+If you look at the before image of the two layouts, you can see three empty gaps, and wasted space is a big no-no. Notice in the new floor plan how there is only one, larger space.
+By aligning the pieces, we have created a large pathway for access all the fixtures in a much more intuitive, functional way.

 2. Heavy and large pieces to the bottom

-Placing the bulkier pieces at the bottom, like the shower or tub, is one of the best ways to create a feeling of amplitude.
+Placing the bulkier pieces, like the shower or tub, away from the entrance is one of the best ways to create a feeling of more space.

-This example exposes clearly how by placing the shower in the background we gain space to make it twice as large while gaining also room for maneuver comfort.
+This example clearly show that by placing the shower in the background, we make the room seem twice as large while gaining all-important room for maneuverability.

 4. Leveraging transparencies

-When choosing how to separate the shower area from the rest of the bathroom, it is crucial to use a clear glass shower enclosure is a much better bet than frosted glass or a shower curtain.
-That way, the eye can perceive the complete dimensions of the bathroom, and although the shower is not a space that can be used as we use the toilet or sink, it is a visual exhaust.
+When choosing how you’d like to separate the shower area from the rest of the bathroom, a clear glass shower enclosure is a much better bet than frosted glass or a shower curtain.
+That way, the eye can perceive the entirety of the bathroom.
+Keep in mind that even when the shower isn’t in use, it can still add to the sense of light and spaciousness.

-Now that we have covered the four basic pillars for designing a small bathroom layout, let’s take a look at distributions of the space.
+Now that we have covered the four basic pillars for designing small bathroom layouts, let’s take a look at their various distributions.

 1. Long and narrow bathroom

-In this is the case for your bathroom, the best distribution of space is the one that has the elements aligned, as it allows better circulation.
-The shower at the bottom (wall to wall), which gives the feeling that the room is shorter and wider.
-Then the toilet and finally the sink, leaving enough space for the door and becoming the first element we find so we look ourselves in the mirror.
-If you have enough space, do not place the sink centered, but rather away from the door, so no one will bump into you if they open the door while you wash your hands.
+In this is the case for your bathroom, the best distribution of space is the one that has the elements aligned to allow for better circulation.
+The shower at the bottom (wall to wall) gives the impression that the room is shorter and wider.
+The toilet and sink leave enough space for the door to swing open, revealing our reflection in another space-adding feature, the mirror.
+If you have enough space, try not to place the sink centered with the door, so no one will bump into you if they open the door when you’re washing your hands.

-We give you a few decorating ideas to refine the effect when your bathroom is really tight: you can use for example a darker tile on the bottom wall, lower the roof if it is very high (thus avoiding the “tube effect”) or make a walk-in shower that allows that all the soil is on the same plane.
+There are a few decorating ideas that can refine the illusion of space when your bathroom is really tight.
+You can use a darker tile on the back wall, lower the roof if it is very high (to avoid the “tube effect”) or make a walk-in shower that allows that all the features to be on the same plane.

 2. Wide and short bathroom

-For these short and wide small bathroom layouts, the entrance is on the long wall rather than the short, which means that the front wall is usually the widest part, unlike the previous case (long and narrow)
+For these short and wide small bathroom layouts, the entrance is on the long wall rather than the short, which means that the front wall is usually the widest part, unlike the previous case (long and narrow).

-There are two possibilities in this type of bathrooms: The entrance being in the middle of the wide wall, or on a side.
-The criteria for the distribution are similar to those of the previous version: first, we must align the pieces for a better circulation; the shower always goes to one side (wall to wall) for convenience, and because it visually “stretches” the short side.
-What will vary, according to the door, will be the placement of the toilet and sink.
+There are two possibilities for this type of bathroom: the entrance can be in the middle of the wide wall or to the side.
+The criteria for the distribution are similar to those of the previous distribution: first, we must align the pieces for better circulation; the shower should be placed to one side (wall to wall) for convenience – and because it visually stretches the short side.
+What will vary, according to the door placement, will be the position of the toilet and sink.

-The basic rule is to place the sink in front of the door, whether it’s on one side or if it is centered.
-In the first case, we have a corner sink; in the second, it will be centered, having the toilet on one side and shower on the other; in the second, the sink is in the corner.
+The basic rule is to place the sink in front of the door, whether it’s to one side or centered.
+In the first example image, the sink is centered, with the toilet on one side and shower on the other; in the second, the sink is in the corner.

-The reasons for this arrangement are the same as we saw in the previous case: the sink should be the first item you find when you open the door to have the reflection in the mirror, not only because it is visually more aesthetic (the mirror magnifies the feeling of space when you enter), but because the sink has less depth than the other pieces, it allows us to open the door without bumping into the toilet.
+The reasons for this arrangement are the same as we saw in the previous case: the sink should be the first item your eye goes to when you open the door to showcase the reflection in the mirror, not only because it is makes the room seem more spacious (the mirror magnifies the feeling of space when you enter) and aesthetically pleasing, but also because the sink has less depth than the other pieces, allowing us to open the door without bumping into the toilet.

 3. L-shaped bathrooms

-Bathrooms in L shape are relatively easy to distribute.
+Bathrooms with an L shape are relatively easy to distribute.

-b) If you have a slide door for your small bathroom, place the sink in the corner followed by the toilet and shower.
+b) If you have a sliding door to your small bathroom, place the sink in the corner followed by the toilet and then the shower or tub.

-c) Sometimes, depending on the distribution of the rest of the house and if the L allows it, you can also distribute the room as shown on the small bathroom floor plan below.
-In this case, you would be doing pretty much the same as for the narrow and elongated bathrooms with side door: the sink in the corner where the entrance is, then the toilet and in the bottom, from wall to wall, a short shower.
+c) Sometimes, depending on the distribution of the rest of the house and if the L allows for it, you can distribute the room as shown on the small bathroom floor plan below.
+In this case, you would be doing pretty much the same as for the long and narrow bathrooms with a side door: the sink in the corner where the entrance is, then the toilet and in the bottom of the L, from wall to wall, a shower or tub.

 4. Square bathrooms

-You would be surprised by how many variations square small bathroom layouts can have.
-Because although a square is a square, the door can be cornered or centered, the bathroom can have a window on a wall or may not have any, and so on.
-All these features will require us to distribute the bath one way or another.
-In addition, there are specific needs for everyone which influence the correct distribution (if you prefer a bath or shower if you need a bidet…) and of course, the size plays a big role.
+It surprising how many variations square bathroom layouts can have.
+The door can be cornered or centered, the bathroom may or may not have a window, and so on.
+These kinds of factors often compel us to distribute the fixtures one way or another.
+In addition, there are specific needs for everyone that will influence the “correct” distribution (you may prefer a bath over a shower, or you might want a bidet, etc.).
+And of course, size plays a big role.

-a.2) If the sink is large, you can put a shower with bathtub under the window, place the sink on the wall such that the door opens to it and the toilet is placed on the wall opposite to that.
+ii) If the sink is large, you can put a bathtub under the window, and place the sink on the wall so that the door opens to it, and the toilet is placed on the wall opposite the sink.

-b) If the door is in the corner and there are no windows, you can put all the pieces in L shape.
-If the bathroom is large enough, you can also use the wall portion left when you open the door to place a pair of cabinets or opt for creative solutions such as placing a wall halfway up to support the sink and to place the shower behind.
+b) If the door is in the corner and there are no windows, you can put all the pieces in an L shape.
+If your bathroom is large enough, you can also use the available space for a double sink, or opt for creative solutions such as building a half wall to support the sink and placing the shower behind that.